 Christmas Gift Lift

-To provide our community's children with life skills to make decisions, resolve conflicts, and cope with challenges, Mental Health America has developed "I'm Thumbody Special," a self-esteem program presented to students in a classroom setting.
+The goal of I'm Thumbody Special is to provide our community's children with life skills to make decisions, resolve conflicts, and cope with challenges, Mental Health America of Jackson County offers "I'm Thumbody Special," a self-esteem program presented to preschool aged students in a classroom setting.
 This program is designed to help each student develop a strong concept of his or her own worth by focusing on individual differences and respect for others.
-This program encourages children to see differences as valuable as something that makes each one of us unique.
-By also making it clear that we are all alike in many ways, this program helps students learn to accept and value differences in themselves and others.
+Children are also encouraged to see differences as valuable and as something that makes each one of us unique.
+Likewise, making it clear that we are all alike in many ways, this program helps students learn to accept and value differences in themselves and others.

-The "I'm Thumbody Special" program focuses on the theme "No One Quite Like Me...Or You."
+The "I'm Thumbody Special" program offers a variety of topics and education utilizing "Kelly Bear" activities, songs, and puppet and many emotion related books and activities.
 The activities done with students encourage positive self-esteem.
 Throughout the program, activities are done that encourage students to brighten their self-image through positive self-talk.
 Students also learn that they should seek friends and activities that make them feel good about themselves.
 Focusing on what the child sees as his or her strengths will help a child to determine activities that make them feel proud of themselves and will make it easier for them to recognize their own achievements.
 The "I'm Thumbody Special" program encourages students to put themselves in someone else's shoes.